 training will resume from the last checkpoint.
 Note that this is different to

 --params argument.
 This argument is used only to initialize the

 training with pre-computed values for the parameters of the model, but the

 parameters of the optimizer and other parts of the system are initialized from

-Sockeye can write all evaluation metrics in a tensorboard compatible format.
+Sockeye can write all evaluation metrics in a Tensorboard compatible format.
 This way you can monitor the training progress in the browser.
-If you have not installed dmlc's fork of tensorboard do so as follows:
+To enable this feature, install the MXNet-compatible interface, mxboard:

 > tensorboard --logdir model_dir